r-costa/r-costa.github.io/index.md

 # R Costa

-[LAQV-REQUIMTE](https://laqv.requimte.pt/), DQ, [Faculty of Science and Technology](https://www.fct.unl.pt/pt-pt), NOVA University Lisbon
+Affiliation: [LAQV-REQUIMTE](https://laqv.requimte.pt/), DQ, [Faculty of Science and Technology](https://www.fct.unl.pt/pt-pt), NOVA University Lisbon

-**Short Bio:** Rafael Costa is currently an Assistant Professor at NOVA-FCT and Researcher at LAQV.
+**Short Bio:** Rafael Costa is currently an Assistant Professor at NOVA-FCT and a Researcher at LAQV.
 His research focuses on systems biology modeling and data science with application in biotechnology, (bio)processes and healthcare.

 ### Research Interests